Whaddon C of E School Equality Information and Objectives Statement 2024-2025

 Attainment levels and progress analysed half-termly to identify patterns in data for pupils with the characteristics: ethnicity/religion, gender, deprivation indicators, SEN. – No patterns found.
 Low attainment and slower progress of any individual has been challenged, actions agreed and monitored to ensure improvement.

-Yearly Theme overview created which plots key religions festivals to be taught and acknowledged as part of Collective Worship, visits to places of worship and visitors of different faiths
+Yearly curriculum overview is created which plots key religions festivals to be taught and acknowledged as part of Collective Worship, visits to places of worship and visitors of different faiths.

 Discrete and explicit SMSC opportunities planned as part of learning in Medium Term Planning to ensure children debate and discuss moral issues and learn about different cultures and religious beliefs whenever appropriate to do so.